-- It's best to add your flavoring after your marshmallow has whipped and cooled off so the flavor does not evaporate.
+- Adding your flavoring after your marshmallow has whipped and cooled off so the flavor does not evaporate is best.

-- While the marshmallow is whipping, prepare your pan.
+- While the marshmallow is being whipped in the mixer, prepare your pan.

 - Combine ¼ cup of powdered sugar and 2 tablespoons of cornstarch in a bowl.

 - Pour about half of the powder blend through a fine-mesh sieve evenly over the bottom and sides of the pan.